Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 (basic-indices)=
 ## Basic Multidimensional Indices

-First let's look at the basic multidimensional indices ("basic" as opposed to ["advanced" indices](advanced-indices), which are discussed below).
+First, let's look at the basic multidimensional indices ("basic" as opposed to ["advanced" indices](advanced-indices), which are discussed below).
 We've already learned about [integers](integer-indices) and [slices](slices), but there are three others:  [tuples](tuple-indices),